How AI in Financial Technology Is Transforming Banking

 AI in Wealth Management and Portfolio Management

 In wealth management, AI-powered tools support advanced financial modeling.
-The AI solutions help financial advisors analyze market trends and build data-driven investment strategies.
+These solutions help financial advisors analyze market trends and build data-driven investment strategies, and they're increasingly used to personalize recommendations for retail investors who don't have access to a dedicated advisor.

 Industry Example: Morgan Stanley uses AI assistants to support advisors with investment research and portfolio insights.